LazeMSS/OctoPrint-UICustomizer/README.md

 * Fixed footer/bottombar - should the bottom bar stay fixed when scrolling or not
 * Compact ["Navbar temperature plugin"](https://plugins.octoprint.org/plugins/navbartemp/) - will add icons and shrink the temperature display on this awesome plugin
 * Center topbar icons - will horizontal center the extra plugins/top icons in the topbar
+# Hide main camera - should the main camera be hidden - only acive if the webcam widget is enabled
 * Hide temp. graph background - Hide temperature background graphics
 * Fluid/full width layout - should the entire screen width be used or not
 * Improve mobile/responsive - enable the improved responsive modes including settings for mobile screens etc.